mattheww/gomill/gomill_docs/sgf.rst

 a short string called the :dfn:`PropIdent`, eg ``"SZ"`` or ``"B"``.
 See :ref:`sgf_property_list` below for a list of the standard properties.
 See the :term:`SGF` specification for full details.

+Gomill doesn't enforce |SGF|'s restrictions on where properties can appear (eg, the distinction between *setup* and *move* properties).

 The principal methods for accessing the node's properties are: